1889 southeast view from the railroad water tower or windmill--approximate location of today's 1910 depot.

 Stanley Wood, Over the Range to the Golden Gate: A Complete Tourist's Guide, 1889, page 229

 On the railroad, five miles east of Jacksonville, is growing very fast.
 Numerous new buildings are being erected, and the whole place has on an air of substantial and permanent growth.
 The Medford Mail is published here by a Mr. Harlan, recently from the western states [i.e., the Midwest].

 Excerpt, "The Rogue River Valley," Democratic Times, Jacksonville, April 18, 1889, page 1.
 Also printed in the Ashland Tidings, April 26, 1889, page 1

 Farm follows farm, bearing unmistakable evidence of the thrift and prosperity of their owners, until we arrive at Medford.
 It is the second town at which we have stopped in Oregon, and here we dine at the station.
-There is a small brick church surrounded by a neat and pretty village, all new and evidently the railroad centre of Rogue River Valley.
+There is a small brick church surrounded by a neat and pretty village, all new and evidently the railroad center of Rogue River Valley.

 Abby Johnson Woodman, Picturesque Alaska, Houghton, Mifflin (published 1893), page 39